mirraisul/Exploratory_Data_Analysis_Course_Project_2/README.md

 6. Compare emissions from motor vehicle sources in Baltimore City with emissions from motor vehicle sources in Los Angeles County, California (fips == "06037").
 Which city has seen greater changes over time in motor vehicle emissions?

+N.B: It is not possible to upload the data because of file size larger than 25 MB.